jsenv/core/docs/building/readme.md

 })
 ```

-> To be explicit `entryPointMap` is shown in the code above, but you could omit it.
-This is the default value when format is `commonjs`

 </details>

 You can even generate a commonjs build to be compatible with a specific node version with the following script.